Arozarena slugs into WS history, stumbles into October lore

 The winning run the Cuban sensation scored in a frenetic ninth inning will have fans talking for years after the Tampa Bay Rays stunned the Los Angeles Dodgers 8-7 Saturday night, tying the matchup at two games apiece.

 “Randy’s not used to having to run like that.
-Normally he’s usually trotting,” Rays manager Kevin Cash said.
+Normally he’s just trotting,” Rays manager Kevin Cash said.

 Those same folks might want to remember that much earlier, the 25-year-old outfielder passed Barry Bonds among others for the most home runs in a single postseason.
 He then joined the top of the list for hits as well.